ritsrivastava01/ritsrivastava01/README.md

-I'm Ritesh, a Front-End Team Lead with a passion for leading and mentoring developers to create visually stunning and user-friendly web applications.
+I'm Ritesh, a Front-End Lead with a passion for leading and mentoring developers to create visually stunning and user-friendly web applications.
 With over 15+ years of experience in the industry, I have developed expertise in HTML, CSS, and JavaScript.

 As a team lead, I prioritize communication and collaboration among team members to ensure the successful delivery of projects.
 I am skilled in project management, sprint planning, and code reviews.